weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 ### Rate limits

-Since you will obtain embeddings using your own API key, corresponding rate limits related to your account will apply.
+Since you will obtain embeddings using your own API key, any corresponding rate limits related to your account will apply to your use with Weaviate also.

 If you exceed your rate limit, Weaviate will output the error message generated by the PaLM API.
 If this persists, we suggest requesting to increase your rate limit by contacting [Vertex AI support](https://cloud.google.com/vertex-ai/docs/support/getting-support) describing your use case with Weaviate.

 ### Throttle the import inside your application